Health Benefits

 Soluble fiber (beta glucan) mixes with liquid and binds to fatty substances to help remove them from the body.

-Studies show that soluble fiber (beta-glucan) is effective in lowering blood cholesterol and has also been shown to be beneficial in slowing the absorption of sugar, which, for people with diabetes, may help decrease the need for insulin.
+Studies show that soluble fiber (beta-glucan) is effective in slowing the absorption of sugar, which, for people with diabetes, may help decrease the need for insulin.
 Barley and oats are the only two edible grains that contain significant levels of beta-glucan.

 Meet the Growers